hannobraun/fornjot/README.md

 ## Features

-### Code-CAD in Rust
+### Code-first CAD in Rust

 Models are defined as Rust code.
-To ensure fast compile times, they are compiled separately, and loaded into a host application as a plug-in.
+To ensure fast compile times, they are compiled separately, and loaded into the Fornjot application as a plug-in.

 ``` rust
 use fj::syntax::*;